DayuanTan/multicast-programming-multicast-ordering/README.md

 # 3. Assignment step details

+## 3.1 Steps for assignment 2 - Multicast programming

+Before we dive into multicast ordering, we need to implement multicast programming using socket.
+It is different than the basic socket peer-to-peer programming like we did in [proj1 a server-clients structure system](https://github.com/DayuanTan/DistributedOS-A-Centralized-Multi-User-Concurrent-Bank-Account-Manager-Multithread-Synchronization) where each client has a connection with the server.
+Section 4.1 explains the difference from coding perspective.

-## 3.1 Steps for assignment 2 - Multicast ordering
+## 3.2 Steps for assignment 2 - Multicast ordering

 This part asks for implementing two of FIFO ordering, Causal ordering and Total ordering.